jbenden/benden_us/source/posts/2014-10-20-avcapture-mac-os-x-screen-recording.markdown

 The author of avfoundation is looking into the merge changes and working on the bugs found.
 This is excellent news!

+[See here](https://ffmpeg.org/pipermail/ffmpeg-devel/2014-October/164470.html) for the initial patch to make it all happen.